wasix-org/.github/profile/README.md

 # WASI(X) Extensions Spec

-[WASIX](https://wasix.org) is maintained by wasix.org.
+WASI(X) is maintained by [wasix.org](https://wasix.org).

-WASI(X) intent is to extend the WASI proposal and complete the ABI sufficiently now to build useful and productive applications today - it is not intended as a fork but rather to be a superset on top of WASI.
+The intent of WASIX (pronounced "was-x") is to extend the WASI proposal and complete the ABI sufficiently now to build useful and productive applications today - it is not intended as a fork but rather to be a superset on top of WASI.
 Therefore it maintains full forwards and backwards compatibility with this major version of WASI and stabilizes it for the long term.

 # Current Extensions